Our Speech-Language Therapists/Pathologists are licensed in the following states:

 AGES: Infant through 21 years

 M.S.,COMMUNICATION SCIENCES AND DISORDERS, CCC-SLP, TSSLD, SPEECH LANGUAGE PATHOLOGIST

 Chaya is a licensed Speech and Language Pathologist and a certified New York State Teacher of Students with Speech and Language Disabilities (TSSLD).
-She received her Masters of Science degree in Communication Sciences and Disorders from University of Cincinnati.
+She received her Masters of Science degree in Communication Sciences and Disorders from the University of Cincinnati.
 She received her Bachelor of Arts in Liberal Arts and Sciences from Excelsior College.
 She holds the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).

-Chaya has conducted evaluations on school age students from kindergarten through high school.
+Chaya has conducted evaluations on school-age students from kindergarten through high school.
 She has also worked with both adolescents and adults in voice therapy and on executive functioning skills and is trained in myofunctional therapy for voice and swallowing disorders.

 LOCATION: Manhattan: Upper East Side, Yorkville, Union Square, Upper West Side, Lincoln Square, Midtown

 TYPE OF SERVICES: Individual therapy, group (2-3 children), speech-language evaluations, parent consultation

 EXPERTISE: Speech-language delays, voice disorders, executive functioning skills

 AGES: preschool through elementary school, adults